Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify email is sent to correct recipient

 **Expected Results:**
-- Step 1: Visit is created and approved
-- Step 2: Visit is in pending state
-- Step 3: Confirmation email is received
-- Step 4: Email is delivered successfully
-- Step 5: Visit date, places, and purpose are included
-- Step 6: QR code image is visible in email
-- Step 7: QR code can be scanned and decoded
-- Step 8: Visit ID is displayed in email
-- Step 9: Instructions for gate use are included
-- Step 10: Email address matches visitor's email
+After completing the visit scheduling process and confirming the visit, a visit record should be created in the database with status 'pending'.
+The visit should be in the pending state, awaiting entrance gate processing.
+A visit confirmation email should be sent to the visitor's email address via the Brevo email service.
+The email should be delivered successfully to the visitor's inbox.
+The email should contain all visit details including the visit date, list of places to visit, and the visit purpose.
+The QR code image should be embedded in the email and visible when the email is opened.
+The QR code should be scannable directly from the email, allowing visitors to use it at the gate without printing.
+The visit ID should be displayed in the email, allowing visitors to track their visit.
+Instructions for gate use should be included in the email, explaining how to use the QR code and what to expect during the visit.
+The email should be sent to the correct recipient, matching the visitor's email address used during scheduling.

 **Actual Results:**
-- Step 1: Visit is created and approved
-- Step 2: Visit is in pending state
-- Step 3: Confirmation email is received
-- Step 4: Email is delivered successfully
-- Step 5: Visit date, places, and purpose are included
-- Step 6: QR code image is visible in email
-- Step 7: QR code can be scanned and decoded
-- Step 8: Visit ID is displayed in email
-- Step 9: Instructions for gate use are included
-- Step 10: Email address matches visitor's email
+Visit created with pending status.
+Confirmation email sent via Brevo.
+Email delivered successfully.
+Visit details included in email.
+QR code embedded and visible.
+QR code scannable from email.
+Visit ID displayed.
+Instructions included.
+Email sent to correct recipient.

 **Status:** Passed